copyninja/copyninja.info/content/devops/approx_to_acng.rst

 Update
 ------

-Jonas told me that its not 2 caches but 2 routing one for transparent routing and another for explicit routing.
+Jonas told me that its not 2 caches but 2 routing paths, one for transparent routing and another for explicit routing.
 So I guess there is nothing here to fix :-).